ismet94/css_challenges/README.md

 # CSS Challenges

-- Fonts and Colours (Challenge 1)  - This challenge focused on colouring the text and headings on the website.
+- Fonts and Colours (Challenge 1): This challenge focused on colouring the text and headings on the website.
 Internal coding was created into the html file.
-- Challenge 2
+- Challenge 2: Proceeded with all code provided and edited where needed.
+The challanged mainly focused on links, borders, side bars and hovering.
+A backgound colour with a gradient was selected to give it a elegant feel.

 ## Setting up your workspace

-- Create a new repository on the Github
+- Create a new repository on the Github this inlcudes all challenges and
-- Save to desired directory
+- Save to desired directory (css challenges)
 - Created a base folder structure
 - Created the headings_paragraphs_challenge.html file
 - Updated all information using the push function with the GitBash